Subscribe to Our Content and Get a FREE Printable every Month to Make your Life Easier and Healthier

 Dogs love rituals and routines and having them well established pleases them immensely.
-Set routines around their favorites spots to sleep, which you’re probably already doing!
+Set routines around their favourites spots to sleep, which you’re probably already doing!
 Add many other ones, tuck him in for an afternoon nap by the front door.
 Does he like to be on the sofa with you?
 A nice blanket that belongs to him will make it cozy and inviting.
 And remember, you don’t have to mess the whole house with doggy things.
-I talk about how to keep you home clean and styled having dogs, in this post.

 5- Let your dog interact with other dogs!

 Even if you take your dog for walks several times a day, nothing replaces the unique fun that he has interacting with other dogs.
 It is a play time, a pack bonding activity that relates to his most ancient instincts, which is being part of a pack of dogs.

 There are so many dog parks around, fenced and safe, where your dog will have a blast.
 Some people argue that exposing their dogs to other dogs might be a problem since we never know how healthy they are.
 However I find that 99% of dogs in these parks are very well looked after.